tbrx11/275-robotics-final/README.md

 presented as a table, or a graphical plot.
 Also, talk about the performance qualitatively.
 Then discuss if the implementation met the team’s pre-determined metrics of success.
 If it did, why was it successful?
 If it did not, then what could have been done instead (offer some suggestions).

+The robot ended up performing all the basic tasks we set out for it to complete: it would sense the locations of all the objects present on the "input" table, determine the nature of said objects, pick up the object of the requested nature, and move the object to the "output" table.

+Video Demonstration:
+[Inset here]

+As for the computer vision section, we found that the model could predict the name of a fruit with an average accuracy of around 99.4%.

 ## Conclusion